A lovely Christmas Buffet at Fjörukráin Viking Restaurant in Iceland

-The dough is flattened and cut in a round shape, then you make tiny holes in it with a fork and in my home, we run a special brass roller through it and flip over every second leave of the decorations, which were made with this roller, and fasten it.
+The dough is flattened and cut into a round shape, then you make tiny holes in it with a fork.
+In my home, we run a special brass roller through it and flip over every second leave of the decorations, which were made with this roller, and fasten it.

 You can make various decorations with the roller.
 Traditionally though the bread was cut with knives.

 The reason why this bread is so thin is probably a shortage of wheat in Iceland through the centuries.
 By making the bread so papery thin more people could eat this delicacy.
 And the decorations made this paper-thin bread look prettier.

 Another delicacy is smoked salmon and the cured salmon gravlax (graflax in Icelandic).
-You can also find turkey, smoked rack of pork, reindeer meatballs, herring, the traditional rye-bread, paté, and all the essential trimmings.
+You can also find turkey, a smoked rack of pork, reindeer meatballs, herring, the traditional rye bread, paté, and all the essential trimmings.

 I have so many food allergies that I only ever eat the very yummy fries at Fjörukráin - and down them with the Icelandic schnapps brennivín.
 This is my mother-in-law's plate in front of me, just to show you a plate filled with food from the Christmas buffet :)

 If you read my previous travel-blog on the Viking Village you can compare the photos and see how different the Icelandic seasons are.

 My previous travel-blog is written in the summertime whereas this blog is written on a very cold evening in December when everything was covered in snow and frozen solid.

 The Christmas buffet at Fjörukráin restaurant is offered on weekends from mid-November every year.